AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/content-formats.md

 *  **Use all caps case.**

-*  **First reference, spelled out.** Spell out term and append acronym in parenthesis.<br>*Correct examples:* content management system (CMS), Social Security Number (SSN)
+*  **First reference, spelled out.** Spell out term and append acronym in parenthesis. *Correct examples:* content management system (CMS), Social Security Number (SSN)

-*  **Second reference format.** Replace term and use only acronym.<br>*Correct example:* "When you sign into the content management system (CMS), enter the new content into the CMS."
+*  **Second reference format.** Replace term and use only acronym. *Correct example:* "When you sign into the content management system (CMS), enter the new content into the CMS."

 *  **First reference, acronym only.** Some acronyms are used by themselves because they're better-known than their spelled-out terms.
-These acronyms are used on first reference.<br>*Correct examples:* DVD, ZIP Code, XML, API
+These acronyms are used on first reference. *Correct examples:* DVD, ZIP Code, XML, API

 ### File-Type Formats

 <ul>
-<li>Do not use a period or other punctuation before or after the file name.<br><br>
+<li>Do not use a period or other punctuation before or after the file name.<br /><br />
 <em>Examples:</em>
 <ul style="list-style-type:none">
   <li><strong>No</strong> – “Pdf, Tiff, Html, Jpg, Css, Xml"</li>